-Governor Appoints Steve Hicks to Michigan Tech Board of Control
+Governor Appoints Steve Hicks to Michigan Tech Board of Trustees

 July 26, 2007—

-July 26, 2007 — Michigan Governor Jennifer M. Granholm has appointed Marquette businessman Stephen J. Hicks to the Michigan Technological University Board of Control.
+July 26, 2007 — Michigan Governor Jennifer M. Granholm has appointed Marquette businessman Stephen J. Hicks to the Michigan Technological University Board of Trustees.
 He succeeds Michael C. Henricksen.

 Hicks is president and CEO of J.M.
 Longyear LLC, a natural resources company.
 He also is vice chairman of Minnesota Steel.